system-pclub/GFuzz/README.md

 # you should see following output:
 common tests: 832
 first average 0.1982 # second/test, first means first arg, which is ../tmp/builder/out/grpc-go-native.out
-seond average 0.2032 # second/test, second means second arg, which is ../tmp/builder/out/grpc-go-inst.out
+seond average 0.2032 # second/test, second means second arg, which is ../tmp/builder/out/grpc-go-inst.outß
 ```

-## 5. Tab Table-3

-In Section 7.2 of the paper, we manually studied whether reordering messages can
-help detect channel-related bugs in two public sets of Go concurrency bugs.
-This tab shows the detailed labeling.

-## 6. Figure 5 of the paper
+## 5. Figure 5 of the paper

 We evaluate GFuzz on grpc in Figure 5.